 castello-fullfavorites iconBasket Copyicon-checkmarkicon-facebookicon-globeInstagramicon-pinterestCastello sustainability-08 Copy 7icon-youtubeservings icon mediumtimerTime icon big

-What is Parmesan?
+What is Parmigiano Reggiano (PDO)?

-Produced exclusively by raw milk from cattle grazing on the local grasslands and hillsides of northern Italy, Parmesan, or Parmigiano Reggiano, is a hard cheese praised for its unparalleled natural umami flavour.
+Produced exclusively by raw milk from cattle grazing on the local grasslands and hillsides of northern Italy, Parmigiano Reggiano, is a hard cheese praised for its unparalleled natural umami flavour.
 Unrelentingly intricate in taste, it opens with tones of roasted almonds and dashes of brown butter, followed by a sharp and salty aftertaste to finish.
-Caressing your palate in a mellow sensation, it instantly draws you nearer with its complex flavors and textures.
+Caressing your palate in a mellow sensation, it instantly draws you nearer with its complex flavours and textures.

-How Parmesan is made
+How Parmigiano Reggiano (PDO) is made*

 Raw milk, poured down traditional copper vats, is blended with a complex of enzymes known as rennet that help develop the milk.
-Temperature is kept at 55° Celsius, eventually producing a firm curd that is then cut to size and placed in wheel-shaped molds.
+Temperature is kept at 55° Celsius, eventually producing a firm curd that is then cut to size and placed in wheel-shaped moulds.
 Before being stored to age, the curd is sat in brine for two weeks, halting the process of lactose being converted to lactic acid.
 The wheels are then arranged on wooden shelves, where workers carefully tend them every ten days.
 Finally, after a minimum of one year of aging, the smooth curd has turned solid and granular, producing a perfect wheel of Parmigiano Reggiano.

 All you need to know about cheese